-GPC profiles of the laser treated sample are given in Fig. 9(b).
-Before degradation, the GPC profile of the laser treated sample has a peak at 120000 g/mol similar to the non-laser treated sample, which suggests that laser treatment does not modify PLLA MW.
-When compared with the non-laser treated sample, MW decreases at a high rate at the early stage for the laser treated sample.
-On days 2 and 3, significant changes of GPC profiles are observed in Fig. 9(b).
-At day 2, the peak at 120000 g/mol decreases, while the distribution extends to the smaller MW region.
+GPC profiles of the laser-treated sample are given in Fig. 8(b).
+Before degradation, the GPC profile of the laser-treated sample has a peak at 120,000 g/mol similar to the nonlaser-treated sample, which suggests that laser treatment does not modify PLLA MW.
+When compared with the nonlaser-treated sample, MW decreases at a high rate at the early stage for the laser-treated sample.
+On days 2 and 3, significant changes of GPC profiles are observed in Fig. 8(b).
+At day 2, the peak at 120,000 g/mol decreases, while the distribution extends to the smaller MW region.
 The peak diminishes at day 3, and a hump at smaller MW region is developed.
-During this period, a random chain scission of the laser melted layer occurs.
-Non-homogeneous degradation at the laser melted layer and the bulk widens the MW distribution and thus increases the PDI, Fig. 10(b).
-The high degradation rate of the laser treated sample is caused by water molecules penetrating into the less ordered structure caused by laser melting.
+During this period, a random chain scission of the laser-melted layer occurs.
+Nonhomogeneous degradation at the laser-melted layer and the bulk widens the MW distribution and, thus, increases the PDI, Fig. 9(b).
+The high degradation rate of the laser-treated sample is caused by water molecules penetrating into the less-ordered structure as a result of melting and slightly reduced MW induced by laser irradiation.
 Faster water penetration into the bulk is also responsible for the diminished original peak at day 3.

-At day 5, the hump is split into two peaks for the laser treated sample, as shown in Fig. 9(b).
+At day 5, the hump is split into two peaks for the laser-treated sample, as shown in Fig. 8(b).
 The distinct distribution of two peaks is suggestive of selective chain scission on crystal fold surfaces.
-Same phenomenon is observed in the non-laser treated sample at day 8.
-The earlier occurrence of this selective scission for the laser treated sample may be due to the less ordered structure of the partially melted crystals.
+Same phenomenon is observed in the nonlaser-treated sample at day 8.
+The earlier occurrence of this selective scission for the laser-treated sample may be due to the less-ordered structure of the partially melted crystals.
 For partially melted crystals, the crystal thickness is diminished, which increases the molecular loop length on the fold surface [27].
 This longer loop length enlarges the free volume, the volume not occupied by polymer molecules in a polymer matrix.
-A larger free volume allows for easy water penetration, and facilitates hydrolysis on the fold surface.
-Toward the late stage of the degradation, the right peak diminishes and the left peak increases, as shown in Fig. 9(b).
-This left peak is composed of the chains with MW representing the integral folds the crystalline residues, as well as the smallest MW distribution of chains which can remain in the matrix.
-The narrowing MW distribution at the late degradation stage decreases the PDI, as given in Fig. 10(b) after day 5.
+A larger free volume allows for easy water penetration and facilitates hydrolysis on the fold surface.
+Toward the late stage of the degradation, the right peak diminishes and the left peak increases, as shown in Fig. 8(b).
+This left peak is composed of the chains with MW representing the integral folds the crystalline residues, as well as the smallest MW distribution of chains, which can remain in the matrix.
+The narrowing MW distribution at the late degradation stage decreases the PDI, as given in Fig. 9(b) after day 5.

 Laser surface melting accelerates MW reduction, which in turn shortens the induction periods of mass loss.
-Mass loss occurs at day 3 for the laser treated samples, compared to day 8 for the non-laser treated sample, Fig. 11.
-The decrease of sample mass is accompanied with the increase of crystallinity, Fig. 8, a phenomenon observed for both types of samples.
-The laser melted layer is composed of amorphous chains, part of which degrades and diffuses out at a higher rate, while the remainder crystallizes.
-At day 3, the degraded products in the laser melted layer have small enough MW such that diffusion out of the matrix occurs, which leads to the mass loss as shown in Fig. 11.
-After the erosion of the laser melted layer, the sample MW and mass decrease at similar rates as the non-laser treated sample, as observed in Figs. 10 and 11.
+Mass loss occurs at day 3 for the laser-treated samples, compared with day 8 for the nonlaser-treated sample, Fig. 10.
+The decrease of sample mass is accompanied with the increase of crystallinity, Fig. 7, a phenomenon observed for both types of samples.
+The laser-melted layer is composed of amorphous chains, part of which degrades and diffuses out at a higher rate, while the remainder crystallizes.
+At day 3, the degraded products in the laser-melted layer have small enough MW such that diffusion out of the matrix occurs, which leads to the mass loss as shown in Fig. 10.
+After the erosion of the laser-melted layer, the sample MW and mass decrease at similar rates as the nonlaser-treated sample, as observed in Figs. 9 and 10.